rkoeninger/AndroidKotlin/README.md

 A cost-free, ad-free, open source flashlight app for Android.

+Built with:

-Android Studio project with the Kotlin language.
+  * Android Studio 2.3
+  * Kotlin 1.1.1